Older Mobile Home Insurance

 Dwelling coverage

-Dwelling coverage protects your home from perils such as fire, wind and lightning.
+Dwelling coverage protects your home from dangers such as fire, wind and lightning.
 It also covers your home against burglary and vandalism.

 Other structures

-External structures on your property, such as a detached garage, toolshed or patio, are covered against damage.
+External structures on your property, like a detached garage, tool shed or patio, are covered against damage.

-External structure coverage limits are often a percentage of your dwelling coverage limit.
+External structure coverage limits are usually set as a percentage of your dwelling coverage limit.

 Personal property